-Note: The information in the articles below is of a general nature only and may not be relevant to your specific individual circumstances.
+Note: The information in the articles below is of a general nature only.
+It may not be relevant to your specific individual circumstances.
 You may need to engage ezytaxback.com Pty Ltd to provide you with specific advice to suit your specific circumstances.

 Here are our recommendations on Australian Tax Returns for Non-Residents.
 Australian tax laws for non-residents can be confusing.
 They aren’t as clearly laid out as in many other countries.
-Whether you are an Australian Resident, are visiting Australia, or are a foreign resident with investments within Australia, you must declare any money that you have earned while in Australia within an Australian Tax Return.
+Whether you are an Australian Resident, visitor to Australia, or foreign resident with investments within Australia, you must declare within an Australian Tax Return any money that you have earned while in Australia.

 Lodge a tax return if you are or have: